kmadden84/bettermode/README.md

 ## 🔑 Key Features

 - Post listings, routing to post detail page
-- Reaction system (with animations and color changes to reflect reaction state
+- Reaction system (with animations and color changes to reflect the reaction state
-- [Add other key features of your app]

 ## 📚 Available Scripts